Ancient Mesopotamia: History and Timeline

 Ancient Mesopotamians were polytheists and as such worshiped numerous gods and goddesses.
 In 1775 BCE, painting works depicted Ishtar; a goddess with her sibling (Ereshkigal) who were followed by nocturnal animals.

 There are also artworks which portray Kings of Assyria in palaces.
-There was a god with wings called Assur, who followed king Ashurbanipal to war grounds.
+There was a god with wings called Assur who followed king Ashurbanipal to battles and conquests.
 In 585 BCE, During King Nebuchadnezzar’s reign, it is believed that an image of a lion appeared on the Gate of Ishtar.

 Major Achievements of Ancient Mesopotamia

 The Mesopotamian era brought forth scientific and mathematical revolutions.
 For example, astronomy and some aspects of mathematics trace their roots to the Babylonians.
 A system of calculations involving the number “60” (hexagesimal system) was used by Mesopotamians to compute angles and time.
-The 12 Signs of the Zodiac also find an association with the Mesopotamian era.
+The 12 Signs of the Zodiac can be traced to the Mesopotamian era.

 The accomplishments of the Mesopotamian civilization could be summed up into 4 sections – the scientific, literary, artistic and moral achievements.
 Even though their science lacked carefully theorized and experimented laws, it would surprise you to know that the Pythagoras’ theory about triangles was successfully used in the early 18th century BC.
 The technical ability of their civilization was evident in their Ziggurats artworks (temples, towers, and pyramids).